-Ping Pong is a fun ping pong (more formally known as table tennis) game from Konami, released for the MSX computer in 1985 as well as for Commodore 64, Spectrum, and other 8-bit computers.
-A faithful translation of Konami?s arcade game of the same name, Ping Pong allows you to play a match against another human player or a computer player.
-The game abides to all the rules and regulations of table tennis, although some rules are abbreviated from the actual ping pong rules, probably to make the game more snappy.
-For example, instead of the 21-points rule in the real table tennis, in this computer version the first player to score 11 points wins.
+Ping Pong is indeed a fun ping pong (more formally known as table tennis) game from Konami, released for the MSX computer in 1985 as well as for the Commodore 64, Spectrum, and other 8-bit computers.
+A faithful translation the arcade game of the same name, Ping Pong allows you to play a match against another human player or a computer one.
+The game abides to all the rules and regulations of table tennis with few exceptions, which are there probably to make the game more snappy.
+For example, instead of the 21-points rule in the real table tennis, here the first player to score 11 points wins.
 If there's a 10-10 tie, a tie-breaker system similar to tennis will be used to determine the winner (2 points ahead, up to 15 points total).
-Five levels of difficulty are available, ranging from slow to very fast ? the way expert players in Asia do it ;) |
+Five levels of difficulty are available, ranging from slow to very fast: the way Asians do it ;) |

 Reviewed by: Underdogs